 Vegetables- I love spinach and it’s filled with fiber so a little really fills you up.
 And it’s so low in calories.
 I love broccoli.
 In my freezer I keep frozen veggies like carrots, peas and corn.
 I usually try to have a side of veggies with my lean meat.

 Dairy- Mozzarella cheese is my weakness and I allow myself to eat cheese often because a person who has a moderate amount of dairy in their diet actually excretes twice as much fat per year as a person with a low dairy diet.
 As milk or cheese goes though your body it pulls in fat and it is eventually excreted.

 Fats- I use PAM olive oil cooking spray sparingly.
 Most of my food is baked.

 Drinks- Water and green tea with splenda

 Basically I don’t deprive myself of anything but I eat in moderation.
 Now I don’t eat always eat a balanced meal everyday.
 Some days I forget to eat fruit or I eat more carbs since I have no meat at home.
 In the end I try to keep to my calorie restriction and I never go over 2000 calories.

 I actually started going to a nutritionist with my mum because we both wanted to loose some weight.
 We have gotten great tips like, you can eat as many veggies as you want and you should have 4-8 cups of veggies a day.
 It’s best if you only have one carb a day, and make sure it’s whole wheat.
 And water is a huge part.
 Unfortunately This hasn’t helped me to loose weight yet.
-But I have heard of lots of people that it has helped!posted over 4 years ago
+But I have heard of lots of people that it has helped!posted almost 5 years ago

 I love fruits and water!